Support Us On Patreon

 Vostochny Cosmodrome, Siberia, Russian Federation

-Cosmodrome Site 1A has witnessed the launch of 1 rockets, including 1 orbital launch attempts.
-While Vostochny Cosmodrome, Siberia, Russian Federation, has been the site for 21 rocket launches.
+The Cosmodrome Site 1A launch pad has hosted 1 rocket launches, including 1 orbital launch attempts.
+The Vostochny Cosmodrome, Siberia, Russian Federation launch site has been the location for 21 total rocket launches.

 The Vostochny Cosmodrome is a Russian spaceport above the 51st parallel north in the Amur Oblast, in the Russian Far East.
 It is intended to reduce Russia's dependency on the Baikonur Cosmodrome in Kazakhstan.
 The first launch took place on 28 April 2016 at 02:01 UTC.